 Structured for beginning-level non-vocal majors and ministerial students who want studies in basics of vocal production and singing.
 Instruction in small-class format has the same emphasis as MUSC 010-019 and consists of one full hour of instruction per week.
-Private music lesson fee applies.
+Lab fee required.
 Instrumental music majors may take class at the direction of their advisor.